tomasf/serla-handy-paper-holder/README.md

 The model consists of two parts.
 The base holds the paper towel stack in place The lid rests on top of the stack with a central hole for dispensing.
 The lid provides light downward pressure to keep the stack aligned and should be printed with a dense infill (80+%) for added weight.
 This helps it stay in place when pulling out a sheet.

 This model was designed in [Cadova](https://github.com/tomasf/Cadova), a Swift-based DSL for parametric 3D modeling.
+Also available on [Printables](https://www.printables.com/model/1355930).